qmBase/docs/README.md

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.

+## Development in the cloud

+If you do not have installed VS Code on you local machine you can also Open the repository in in the browser.
+This make writing new documents easier than working on the raw files on Github
+Go to [https://vscode.dev/github/qmBase/docs](https://vscode.dev/github/qmBase/docs) and follow the instructions.

 ## Build

 ```console